A Parent Cheat Sheet for Girls Lacrosse Tryouts

 🗓️ Why Are Tryouts in June and July?

-Yep, lacrosse is a spring sport, but tryouts usually happen in late June or July, with callbacks or makeup sessions sometimes stretching into August.
+Yep, lacrosse is a spring sport, but tryouts for year-round clubs may happen in late June or July, with callbacks or makeup sessions sometimes stretching into August.
 Why?

 Because there’s also a fall season.
-Most clubs run fall training and tournaments—so they need rosters finalized well in advance.
+Many east coast clubs run fall training and tournaments—so they need rosters finalized well in advance.

 🔁 It’s Normal to Try Out for Multiple Clubs

-Trying out for 2–4 clubs is completely normal, especially if it’s your daughter’s first time or you’re comparing programs.
+Trying out for 2–4 clubs is completely normal, especially if it’s your daughter’s first time.
+As you learn the local landscape, and if your player has already spent a season with a team, you’ll have more personal information to help you in comparing programs and it’s more likely that you’ll limit your tryouts to a smaller number.
 Some parents cast a wider net—but keep these things in mind:

-• Tryouts overlap.
-You may only have 24–48 hours to respond to an offer before it goes to the next player.
+- Tryouts overlap.
+You may only have 24–48 hours to respond to a placement offer before it goes to the next player.

-• Switching clubs is common.
+- Switching clubs is common.
 It happens every year.
 Players grow, change teams, or find a better fit.
 No shame in pivoting.
+Transparency and communication are important.

 💸 Is Club Lacrosse Expensive?